K-Phoen/KPhoenContactBundle/README.md

 ### Composer

-Add `kphoen/contact-bundle` to your requires field.
+Add `kphoen/contact-bundle` to your required field.
 Then install/update your dependencies.

 ### app/AppKernel.php